 One of my favorite teachers, Chris Argyris, was a professor at Harvard Business School when she developed her “ladder of inference” theory of how our brains reach conclusions and make decisions.
 I created a simple chart below to show how the ladder of inference maps to the thought model I use in coaching.

-Each of us shape reality differently and are often unaware of what we delete, distort or generalize.
+Each of us shape reality differently and are often unaware of what we delete, distort, or generalize.
 We miss an entire array of data that makes up other people’s reality.
-When we disagree, we think we are right and the other person is wrong, but most of the time they are simply selecting different data to notice.
+When we disagree, we think we are right, and the other person is wrong, but most of the time, they are simply selecting different data to notice.
 Understanding this will make you a better business leader.

 Flip the Script: Use Confirmation Bias for Good

-Typically, we hear about confirmation in a negative tone, but you can actually make it work FOR you, instead of against you.
+Typically, we hear about confirmation bias in a negative tone, but you can actually make it work FOR you instead of against you.
 Your thoughts cause your beliefs, your beliefs drive your feelings and actions, and your actions produce your results.
 By changing your thoughts, you can decide to believe anything you want.
 Oprah was born into poverty in rural Mississippi, and there was no reason to think she would evolve into a billionaire philanthropist, but she believed she could make a difference – and she certainly has.

 To leverage confirmation bias, our brains need a new focus to collect evidence for.
 One excellent way to train your brain on a new target is to ask questions.
 Try asking yourself these questions when making a decision or reconciling different opinions.
-These are the same questions to ask when delegating, when taking on new projects, when creating a new vision.
+These are the same questions to ask when delegating, when taking on new projects, or when creating a new vision.
 They are powerful, and when repeated, can help you re-wire those neural shortcuts.